The Ultimate Guide to Glass Types: Choosing Performance, Safety & Style

 2. Safety: Toughened vs. Laminated

-Standard “annealed” glass breaks into dangerous sharp shards.
-For modern homes, safety glass is mandatory in critical areas (doors and low windows) under Building Regulation N. But which type do you need?
+Standard “annealed” float glass breaks into highly dangerous, sharp shards.
+To protect homeowners, safety glass is legally mandatory in “critical areas” (such as all doors and low-level windows) under UK Building Regulations.
+But which type of safety glass do you actually need?

-Toughened Shatters into thousands of tiny, harmless “cubes” (like a car side window).
+Toughened Glass Shatters instantly into thousands of tiny, harmless “dice” or cubes (exactly like a car side window).
 General safety compliance for low-level windows and patio doors.
-It is 5x stronger than regular glass.
+It is up to 5x stronger than regular glass.

 Read Toughened Guide

-Laminated Cracks but holds together (like a car windscreen) thanks to a plastic interlayer.
+Laminated Glass Cracks under heavy impact but holds together securely (like a car windscreen) thanks to a sticky PVB plastic interlayer.
 Security & Safety.
 It is incredibly hard to penetrate.
-Ideal for front doors and vulnerable ground-floor windows (Secured by Design).
+Ideal for vulnerable front doors and ground-floor rear windows.

 Read Laminated Guide